An Optimal Control Framework for Online Job Scheduling with General Cost Functions: Problem Formulation and Preliminary Results

+Although our ultimate goal is to devise online algorithms for the GICS, in the remainder of this paper, we only focus on deriving online algorithms that are competitive for the GFCS.
+However, using Lemma \ref{lemm-s-c}, the results can be extended to the integral objectives by incurring a small multiplicative loss in speed and competitive ratio.

+\begin{remark} It was shown in \cite{angelopoulos2019primal} that for special cost functions $g_j(t)=w_jg(t)$, one can bypass the black-box reduction of Lemma \ref{lemm-s-c}, and obtain an improvement to the competitive ratio and the speed by a factor of $O(\frac{1}{\epsilon})$ and $O(1+\epsilon)$, respectively.
+Thus, it would be interesting to see whether the same direct approach can be applied to our generalized cost setting. \end{remark}

-If we use $x_j(t)$ to denote the rate at which job $j$ is processed in an infinitesimal interval $[t, t+dt]$, we have $dv_j(t)=-x_j(t)dt$.
-Thus, using integration by parts, we can write the above objective function as
+Next, we introduce a natural LP formulation for the GFCS problem and postpone its extension to multiple unrelated machines to Section \ref{sec:unrelated-competitive}.
+The derivation of such LP formulation follows similar steps as those in \cite{angelopoulos2019primal,fox2013online,anand2012resource}, and we provide here for the sake of completeness.
+Let us use $x_j(t)$ to denote the rate at which job $j$ is processed in an infinitesimal interval $[t, t+dt]$, such that $dv_j(t)=-x_j(t)dt$.
+Thus, using integration by parts, we can write the above objective as